Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Periodic Solutions of Model Equations

-In this section, we will estimate the time the system spends in each subspace from a geometric perspective in phase space and demonstrate that the overall motion period approaches $T_0$.
-We find that the original 3D PWLD system with one separation plane $\{y = 0\}$ can be equivalently simplified to a 2D PWLD system with a single separation straight line, which is more analytically tractable.
+In this section, we estimate the time the system spends in each subspace using geometric considerations in the phase space and show that the overall period of motion approaches $T_0$.
+We show that the original three-dimensional (3D) PWLD system with a single separation plane $\{y = 0\}$ can be equivalently simplified to a two-dimensional (2D) PWLD system with a single separation line, which is more analytically tractable.
 Although this section is somewhat lengthy, it essentially describes how the system's trajectory revolves around two alternating focal points in a periodic manner.